3.0.12 • Published 5 months ago

 Validation

-Validation is baked into the functional-models framwork.
-Both individual properties as well as an entire model instance can be covered by validators.
+Validation is baked into the functional-models framework.
+Both individual properties and an entire model instance can be covered by validators.
 The following are the interfaces for a validator.
 Validation overall is a combination of property validator components as well as model validator components.
-These components combine together to create a complete validation picture of a model.
+These components combine to create a complete validation picture of a model.

-Here is an example of a model instance failing validation.
+Here is an example of validating different model instances:

-// Call .validate() on the model, and await its result.
+// Call .validate() on the instance, and await its result.

 const errors = await myModelInstance.validate()